Partners

 Hicksville Gregory Museum

-The Hicksville Gregory Museum is the last remaining judicial building in Nassau County that dates to the 1880s.
-It is home to Long Island’s public display of minerals, fossils, and butterflies, as well as photographs and artifacts related to the development of Hicksville and the surrounding area.
-Gregory Museum is creating awareness of and interest in earth science, natural history, and local history through the preservation and exhibition of specimens and artifacts as well as its production of publications and educational programs.
+The Hicksville Gregory Museum is the last remaining judicial building in Nassau County.
+Dating back to the 1880s, it is home to Long Island’s largest public display of minerals, fossils, and butterflies, as well as photographs and artifacts related to the development of Hicksville and the surrounding area.
+The Gregory Museum is creating awareness of, and interest in, earth science, natural history, and local history through the preservation and exhibition of specimens and artifacts, as well as its production of publications and educational programs.

 Learn More